Fribourg Pérolles, Tuesday, 14th September 2021, 9h-17h

-This training is designed for anyone who wants to understand the basic concepts of machine Learning.
+This one-day course, given in French by Prof. Martin Huber from the University of Fribourg, is designed for anyone who wants to understand the basic concepts of machine learning.

 - To understand the idea and goals of data analytics and machine learning

 - To understand the intuition, advantages, and disadvantages of alternative methods

 - To be able to apply the methods to real-world data using the software “KNIME”

 - Introduction to the concept and purpose of data analytics and machine learning